Floorp-Projects/Floorp/browser/components/urlbar/docs/experiments.rst

 Experiments
 -----------

-**Experiments** let us try out ideas in Firefox outside the usual six-week release cycle and on particular populations of users.
+**Experiments** let us try out ideas in Firefox outside the usual release cycle and on particular populations of users.

 For example, say we have a hunch that the top sites shown on the new-tab page aren't very discoverable, so we want to make them more visible.
 We have one idea that might work — show them every time the user begins an interaction with the address bar — but we aren't sure how good an idea it is.
 So we test it.
-We write an extension that does just that (using our ``browser.urlbar`` API), make sure it collects telemetry that will help us answer our question, ship it outside the usual release cycle to a small percentage of Beta users, collect and analyze the telemetry, and determine whether the experiment was successful.
+We write an extension that does just that, make sure it collects telemetry that will help us answer our question, ship it outside the usual release cycle to a small percentage of Beta users, collect and analyze the telemetry, and determine whether the experiment was successful.
 If it was, then we might want to ship the feature to all Firefox users.

 Experiments sometimes are also called **studies** (not to be confused with *user studies*, which are face-to-face interviews with users conducted by user